autosimtrans/autosimtrans.github.io/shared.md

 #### Docker submission

-It's not trivial to evaluate a simultaneous system as we cannot release the test data like offline translation tasks.
 Participants are required to upload the systems as a Docker image, along with their own implementation of specific APIs for input and translation output.
 We will evaluate all the submissions on our environment.
 We will provide an example implementation which will also serve as the baseline system.

 Please refer to the [tutorial](https://autosimtrans.github.io/tutorial) page if you need help to convert your model to docker image, or train in docker container.